-- it is implemented to do a 'joint operation', where: - the businesses of the parties are related to each other, 80 per cent or more of the employees continue to be engaged in the business concerned and the primary businesses are continued; - the ratio of the size of the businesses of the parties is within a range of 1:5 or the key management members remain the same; and - with certain exceptions, where the ownership structure resulting from the transaction is expected to continue within the applicable parameters.
+- it is implemented between a parent and a wholly owned subsidiary or between wholly owned subsidiaries; - it is implemented between a parent and a subsidiary or between subsidiaries, where 80 per cent or more of the employees continue to be engaged in the business concerned and the primary businesses are continued; or - · it is implemented to perform a 'joint operation', where: - the businesses of the parties are related to each other, 80 per cent or more of the employees continue to be engaged in the business concerned and the primary businesses are continued; - the ratio of the size of the businesses of the parties is within a range of 1:5 or the key management members remain the same; and - with certain exceptions, where the ownership structure resulting from the transaction is expected to continue within the applicable parameters.

 In the case of a 'tax-qualified' business combination, neither the seller company nor the target company is subject to income taxation at the time of the transaction and their tax bases for the relevant shares or assets remain intact after the transaction (thus, tax deferral) and in general the shareholders of the parties are not subject to income taxation (also, tax deferral).
-However, a cash-out transaction is not tax qualified, meaning that even the target company must recognise taxable gains, if any, from the transaction because its assets (including good-will associated with the business) must be either deemed to have been sold or revalued on a mark-to-market-value basis for tax purposes.
+However, a cash-out transaction is not tax qualified, meaning that even the target company must recognise taxable gains, if any, from the transaction because its assets (including goodwill associated with the business) must be either deemed to have been sold or revalued on a mark-tomarket-value basis for tax purposes.